 According to Rule 5 of Companies (Registration of Foreign Companies) Rules,2014 every foreign company shall get its accounts pertaining to the Indian business operations prepared in accordance with the requirements of clause (a) of sub-section (1) of section 381 and rule 4, audited by a practicing Chartered Accountant in India or a firm or limited liability partnership of practicing Chartered Accountants.

-According to Rule 6 of Companies (Registration of Foreign Companies) Rules,2014 For the purposes of subsection (3) of section 381, every foreign company has to file to the Registrar, along with their financial statement, in Form No. FC-3 with fee as provided in Annexure to Companies (Registration Offices and Fees) Rules, 2014 a list of all the places of business established by the foreign company in India as on the date of balance sheet.
+According to Rule 6 of Companies (Registration of Foreign Companies) Rules,2014 For the purposes of subsection (3) of section 381, every foreign company has to file to the Registrar, along with their financial statement, in Form No. FC-3 with fee as provided in Annexure to Companies (Registration Offices and Fees) Rules, 2014 a list of all the places of business established by the foreign company in India as of the date of the balance sheet.

 Due Date of form FC-3

 - The due date for filing the annual accounts has to be filed within 9 Months from the close of the financial year.

 - The Companies (Fee for filings with Registrar of Companies) Rules, 2014 – 6000 rupees